 Mark’s distinguished career began after graduating from Southern Methodist University in 1981, and he now resides in Trophy Club, Texas with his wife, Cheri, as a father of three and a grandfather of two.
 He is an avid football fan and a lover of all things involving hunting, fishing and outdoor life.

-Katie Millar is a Principal of Hourglass Wealth Management as well as a CERTIFIED FINANCIAL PLANNER™ professional.
-Prior to Hourglass Wealth Management, Katie was a limited partner at Edward Jones.
-In 2012, Katie joined the independent channel of Wells Fargo Advisors, Wells Fargo Advisors Financial Network (WFAFN).
-WFAFN is an affiliate of one of the largest financial institutions in the country, Wells Fargo & Company.
+Katie Millar is a Financial Advisor as well as a Certified Financial Planner professional.
+Prior to this, Katie was a limited partner at Edward Jones.
+In 2012, Katie joined the independent channel of Wells Fargo Advisors Financial Network (WFAFN).
+WFAFN is an affiliate of one of the largest financial institutions in the country.

-From a philanthropic standpoint, Katie has worked with the Bernie Mac Foundation, Aids Foundation Chicago, Walter Payton Foundation, Israel Idonje Foundation, Rotary International, and she serves on the advisory board for The Gridiron Greats Assistance Fund that serves to help all veteran NFL players with their medical needs.
-She is also part of Business Networking International.
+From a philanthropic standpoint, Katie has worked with the Bernie Mac Foundation, Aids Foundation of Chicago, Walter Payton Foundation, Israel Idonje Foundation.
+Rotary International, and she serves on the advisory board for the Gridiron Greats Assistance Fund that serves to help all veteran NFL players with their medical needs.
+She is also a part of Business Networking International.